55th Annual Putah Creek Christmas Bird Count

 (Mix & Gates Canyons)

-Area Leader: Sean Smith
+Area 9: Solano ParkArea Leader: Sean Smith

 Email Sean

-Area 10: Wragg & Cold Canyon Area Leader: Jasen Liu
+Area 10: Wragg & Cold CanyonArea Leader: Peyton Bounds

-Email Jasen
+Email Peyton

 Background

-• We typically see over 140 species.
+• We typically see over 140 species

-• We have led the nation in Northern Pygmy-Owl, Northern (Red-shafted) Flicker, Nuttall’s Woodpecker, Red-breasted Sapsucker, Yellow-billed Magpie, Oak Titmouse, American Robin, Lark Sparrow, and Lesser Goldfinch counts.
+• We have led the nation in Northern Pygmy-Owl, Northern (Red-shafted) Flicker, Nuttall’s Woodpecker, Red-breasted Sapsucker, Yellow-billed Magpie, Oak Titmouse, American Robin, Lark Sparrow, and Lesser Goldfinch counts

-• We have provided important data on the effects of West Nile Virus on some species (especially Yellow-billed Magpie).
+• We have provided important data on the effects of West Nile Virus on some species (especially Yellow-billed Magpie)

-• We have generated data useful for illustrating impacts of climate change and loss of grasslands.
+• We have generated data useful for illustrating impacts of climate change and loss of grasslands

 Wrentit – Observed in Area 8 shortly before the LNU fire in 2020);© Bart Wickel